Configuration files#

 If a given configuration file is missing, the robot will fallback to using those under the

-/opt/pal/gallium/share
+/opt/pal/gallium/share directory.

 Main configuration files#